flowchart TD

 186 The ReLU Family of Activation Functions

 Activation functions inject the nonlinearity that lets deep networks approximate functions beyond linear maps.
 Among the many candidates proposed over the decades, the rectified linear unit and its descendants reshaped how practitioners train deep networks.
 This chapter develops the rectified linear unit (ReLU), explains precisely why it improves gradient flow relative to saturating alternatives, diagnoses the dying ReLU pathology, and then surveys the principal repairs: leaky ReLU, parametric ReLU (PReLU), and the exponential linear unit (ELU).
+It closes with the smooth, self gating units (GELU and SiLU) that displaced ReLU inside transformers.
 Throughout, the emphasis is on the mathematical properties that govern training dynamics and on the tradeoffs that guide a practical choice.

 186.1 1.
 Motivation: Saturation and the Vanishing Gradient